pramodjodhani/corona-map/README.txt

 == API (Data) ==
-This plugin makes use of the [API](https://github.com/novelcovid/api) built by [EliteDaMyth](https://github.com/EliteDaMyth),  with the author's permission.

 This plugin makes use of the [NovelCOVID API](https://github.com/novelcovid/api) built by [EliteDaMyth](https://github.com/EliteDaMyth), and used with the author's permission.

 == Screenshots ==